Vxrpenter/Updater-Wiki/docs/using-updater/checking-for-versions.md

 To check for an update using a single upstream, you first need to invoke the `Updater` class.
 After that, call the `checkUpdates` function.

+It checks for new updates by fetching the version from the specified upstream, then it compares the current version to the fetched one and (when enabled) returns a notification.

 !!!example

     ```kotlin